icflorescu/icflorescu/README.md

 ## Notable old/defunct open-source projects I've built
 - [IISExpress-Proxy](https://github.com/icflorescu/iisexpress-proxy) — this one is actually still very much alive; I'm constantly amazed by the sheer number of people who still use IISExpress
-- [ASPAX](https://aspax.github.io/) - a simple Node.js asset packager inspired by Rails, when Webpack didn't exist
+- [ASPAX](https://aspax.github.io/) — a simple Node.js asset packager inspired by Rails, when Webpack didn't exist
-- [MongoDB](https://github.com/icflorescu/openshift-cartridge-mongodb), [PostgreSQL](https://github.com/icflorescu/openshift-cartridge-postgresql) & [MySQL](https://github.com/icflorescu/openshift-cartridge-mysql) cartridges for Redhat's OpenShift, when Docker didn't exist
+- [MongoDB](https://github.com/icflorescu/openshift-cartridge-mongodb), [PostgreSQL](https://github.com/icflorescu/openshift-cartridge-postgresql) & [MySQL](https://github.com/icflorescu/openshift-cartridge-mysql) cartridges for Redhat's OpenShift, in a time when Docker didn't exist

 ## The long(er) story

 You can find my full-length boring ~~obituary~~ Resume/CV on LinkedIn at [linkedin.com/in/icflorescu](https://www.linkedin.com/in/icflorescu/), but here's the blurb:
 - 20+ years of experience in web and software development
-- I've worked for various companies (from mid-sized to large multinationals such as [Allianz](https://www.allianztiriac.ro/) and Garanta—[member of National Bank of Greece](https://www.nbg.gr/en/group)) almost half of my career, the other half as an independent developer
+- I've worked for various companies (from mid-sized to large multinationals such as [Allianz](https://www.allianztiriac.ro/) and Garanta — [member of National Bank of Greece](https://www.nbg.gr/en/group)) almost half of my career, the other half as an independent developer
 - I sometimes ~~write~~ rant about technology and its impact on human behaviour in [articles like these](https://www.linkedin.com/in/icflorescu/recent-activity/posts/).

 ## Hobbies, likes & dislikes

 ❤️ open-source, lazy mornings, good coffee, trekking in the mountains
-👎 hypocrisy, xenophobia, ppl talking bullshit
+👎 hypocrisy, xenophobia, people talking bullshit

 ## Before approaching me for work